renesas-rz/rz-rpmsg-examples/evk_rzg3s/README.md

 	Please send ! ('.' & CR stop load)
 	```
     Send the data of `fip-smarc-rzg3s.srec` from terminal software after the message `please send !` is shown.
 After successfully downloading the binary, please enter `y`.
 5. After writing two loader files normally, change the serial communication protocol speed from `921600` bps to `115200`.
-Finally, turn off the power of the board by pressing SW9.
+Finally, turn off the power of the board.

 6. Refer to **4.2 CM33 Sample Program Setup** and follow the procedure including the item **Optional for CM33 cold boot support** of [Quick Start Guide for RZ/G3S Multi-OS Package
 ](https://www.renesas.com/en/document/qsg/quick-start-guide-rzg3s-multi-os-package?queryID=7ab971994a78b67e7960deb0e56f081b).
 Do not follow the procedure **Optional for remoteproc support** at this time.